takumiecd/orteaf/docs/developer/metadata-yaml.md

 # Metadata YAML & Code Generation Guide

-The files under `configs/` define five catalogs (dtypes, ops, backends, architectures, devices).
+The files under `configs/` define five catalogs (dtypes, ops, executions, architectures, devices).
 Each catalog has a dedicated generator in `tools/codegen` that produces constexpr tables in `build/generated/orteaf/**`, which are then consumed by the public headers in `orteaf/include/orteaf/internal/**`.